Information for prospective students

 There are several subject level courses taught by our own academics.
 Our Next Steps to University course will help give you an idea of what to expect from life at university.

-From 5 April we’ll be launching more online courses which are exclusive to our undergraduate and postgraduate offer holders.
+To support your transition to the University of York, we’ve created two online short courses exclusively for offer holders.
 These are specifically designed to help you learn about life at York and support your transition to academic learning.

 What is a MOOC?

 Stephen Fry in conversation with Professor Christina van der Feltz-Cornelis for the York Unlimited campaign